-The Sitka Native Education Program invited Sarah to lead eighteen classroom teachers in creating a collaborative mural for the Tribal Youth Center in Sitka, Alaska.
+The Sitka Native Education Program invited Conarro to lead eighteen classroom teachers from areas of study in creating a collaborative mural for the Tribal Youth Center in Sitka, Alaska.
 Conarro designed this project for schoolteachers to learn in-depth strategies for visual arts integration and collaborative community projects.
 Consisting of 18 self-proclaimed ‘reluctant artists’ coming from different fields, Conarro guided the educator team in choosing imagery and creating their own designs while simultaneously executing a unified image.
-The team finished a twelve-by-twelve foot painting titled Tsu Heidei Shugaxtutaan (translation: We Will Again Open This Container of Wisdom That Has Been Left in Our Care) by working with the Tlingit community and considering important cultural questions identified by the Tribe.
+The team finished a twelve-by-twelve foot painting titled Tsu Heide Shugaxtutaan (translation: We Will Again Open This Container of Wisdom That Has Been Left in Our Care) by working with the Tlingit community and considering important cultural questions identified by the Tribe.
 Though the team was inexperienced in creative collaboration, Conarro’s lead enabled each teacher to add their touch to a cohesive mural. ” As one teacher remarked ” Sarah allowed the mural to be the group's mural and not ‘hers.’
 She guided and yet allowed us to figure some things out on our own.”
 This project was facilitated by the Alaska Arts Education Consortium.

 This performance installation created in collaboration with Ryan Conarro is a meditation on the Moments When Something Happens: shared memory; first-hand experiences; and spaces between.
 Joining forces with a team of designer-collaborators, Sarah and Ryan crafted a visual-sonic world with performance and visual components.
 This project was hosted by Generator Theater Company.
 Collaborators = Ellen Reid, J Bradley, Flordelino Lagundino, Kevin Riordan, Katie Basile, Giselle Stone.

 2012 No Situation Just A Series of Choices